back to overview

 "Phytelephas tenuicaulis", "Mauritia flexuosa")

 According to the World Checklist of Vascular Plants, Geonoma weberbaueri is a synonym of Geonoma undata.
-Rename it!
+We have to rename it!

 ## [1] "Phytelephas tenuicaulis" "Geonoma weberbaueri"